 nanobox deploy local to apply those changes to your local environment.

-Preview Your App
+Stage Your App Locally (Optional)

 Once you think you're ready to deploy to live servers, Nanobox let's you "dry-run" a deploy with the

-dry-run command.
+deploy dry-run command.
 This will spin up a virtualized environment on your local machine and deploy to it just as it would to live servers.
 If a dry-run works locally, a deploy to production servers will work.

 # preview your app locally nanobox deploy dry-run